CrowdStrike/Cloud-GCP/cloud-storage-protection/demo/tutorial.md

 ╰━━━┻━━━┻━━━╯╱╰╯╱╰╯╰━┻━━━╯╱╰╯╱╰━━━┻━━━╯
 ```

-Finally, you'll be presented with modification options to this demonstration.

 ## Customize Demonstration
 In the event that you would like to re-run this demonstration and use different values: